The Clinical Center consists of two main facilities:

 The original Warren Grant Magnuson Clinical Center is a 14-story, 2.5-million-square-feet building made from seven million bricks, with more than 5,000 rooms, nine miles of corridor, 15 outpatient clinics and a Department of Laboratory Medicine housed in a space the size of a football field.
 The 870,000-square-foot Mark O. Hatfield Clinical Research Center has 200 inpatient beds and 93 day-hospital stations.
 Groundbreaking was in November 1997.
 Dedication ceremonies were Sept.
 22, 2004.

 Did you know the Clinical Center had:

-- Some 1,300 credentialed physicians, dentists, and PhD researchers
+- 1,286 credentialed physicians, dentists, and PhD researchers

-- Some 730 allied health-care professionals, such as pharmacists, dietitians, medical technologists, imaging technologists, therapists, medical records and medical supply staff
+- 711 allied health-care professionals, such as pharmacists, dietitians, medical technologists, imaging technologists, therapists, medical records and medical supply staff

 As a research facility, only patients with the precise kind or stage of illness under investigation are admitted for treatment.
 There are no labor and delivery services and no other services common to community hospitals.
 Referral by a medical practitioner familiar with the patient's care is preferable.
 However, in certain instances, self-referral may be appropriate.